-As the largest park in California and the second largest in the continental United States, the Anza-Borrego Desert State Park, a stone's throw from the U.S.-Mexican border, has a wide variety of spectacular scenery and options for visitors from the casual car-campers to those wishing to get into some serious backcountry.
-The 600,000-acre park has 150 miles of trails, which would allow you to walk from Detroit to Cleveland and halfway back again.
+As the largest park in California, the Anza-Borrego Desert State Park has a wide variety of spectacular scenery and options for visitors, from casual campers to those wishing to get into some serious backcountry.
+Just a stone's throw from the U.S.-Mexican border, this giant 600,000-acre desert park is only two hours from San Diego, Palm Springs and Riverside.

 Featuring 150 miles of trails, 500 miles of roads and several campsites, this is a wilderness filled with adventure.
 Gorgeous sweeping views abound, as do the cacti, palm groves and wildflowers.
 The landscape ranges from scrubby, desert lands to one-of-a-kind rock formations that stretch as far as the eye can see.
 This arid land is also home to many animals, such as Peninsular bighorn sheep, golden eagles, iquanas and jackrabbits.
 Look out for the red diamond rattlesnakes and gasp at the beauty of the majestic prairie falcons.
 There are greater roadrunners here, too, dashing away from the coyote, one can assume.
 And underfoot hide the fossilized remains of giant sloths, a North American elephant called the gomphothere, a North American relation to the camel, and the remains of the Aiolornis incredibilis, the largest North American bird that could attain flight with a wingspan of up to 16 feet.